hdoro/konfigurator/README.md

 - Previewing the theme with a [regular website structure](http://adventurega.me/bootstrap/) for more real-world feeling other than just a blog post.
 - Make it responsive for mobile usage
 - Testing

+## TODO - usage / nice-to-have

+- H1s should have a default margin-top of 0 as they usually come first and don't have to distanciate from a element on top!

 ## Open for suggestions and contributions :wink: